Samhollowood/CaveCalcV2.0/README.md

 e = cca.Evaluate()

 # Define path to measured data and archived output directory
-user_filepath = 'path/to/data.csv' # Path to the measured data used in the CDA
+user_filepath = 'path/to/data.csv' # Path to the measured data used in the CDA run, out_dir = 'path/to/out_dir' # Path to the archived output directory containing CDA results,
-run,→
-out_dir = 'path/to/out_dir' # Path to the archived output directory
-containing CDA results,→

 # Plot CDA results
-plot = e.plot_CDA(user_filepath, out_dir
+plot = e.plot_CDA(user_filepath, out_dir)
 ```

 ## Citing this work